3D printing enhances quality of life for seniors

 As anyone knows who has needed a dental implant or dental prosthetics, they are costly, as in the thousands.
 Medicare doesn’t cover this particular expense nor do most insurers, even dental insurers.
 In addition, there is usually an uncomfortable waiting period between tooth removal and implantation or development of a dental prosthesis.

 That set of facts makes it exciting news that 3D printing is taking off in the dental industry.
 This development isn’t futuristic: it’s happening now.
-While at the moment, 3D print technology is focused on reducing the cost and increasing the accuracy of dental surgery through lifelike modeling, 3D printing implants and dental prostheses isn’t far behind.
+While at the moment, 3D printing technology is focused on reducing the cost and increasing the accuracy of dental surgery through lifelike modeling, 3D printing implants and dental prostheses aren’t far behind.

 Says Andrew Wheeler, a 3D print journalist of Stratasys Objet260 Dental Selection 3D Printer, showcased at the International Dental Show in Germany just last month, March 2015: “I think it’s pretty nice that we are coming to an age where you can have a crown replaced almost immediately after having it scanned with an intra-oral scanner, have the data processed on 3D software, and then have the replacement 3D printed out for you while you comfortably relax with your pin-pricked gums, numbed out face, blinding light, and crappy TV or music.”